github/developer.github.com/content/changes/2014-12-03-organization-permissions-api-preview.md

 We have some upcoming changes that will affect the way organization members and repositories are managed.
 The most important changes are:

 - The Owners team will no longer be special.
-- The [List your repositories][list-your-repos] and [List user repositories][list-user-repos] APIs will include organization-owned repositories that the user has access to.
+- The [List your repositories][list-your-repos] API will include organization-owned repositories that the authenticated user has access to.

 ## What's happening to the Owners team?